Now comes with FREE "Surprise" Essential Oil with every order.

 Kelp is delivered to the factory by truck or trailer, where the fresh weed is hung by hand onto low purpose-built unloading racks.

 The weed is lifted onto high racks to dry naturally in the sun and wind before being moved inside for completion of the drying process.

 The dry kelp is fed through a hammer mill to reduce it to the required granular form and size.
 The final product is packaged into reusable one tonne bulk bags.
-The product may be transferred into 20kg sacks or bulk loaded into sealable shipping containers.

 What is the Process to form Dried Bull Kelp?